 Articles related to Multiple Sclerosis:

-- New Oral Drug – cladribine (Mavenclad) for Relapsing Forms of MS (updated May 17, 2019)
+- Oral Cladribine (Mavenclad) for Relapsing Forms of MS (updated January 7, 2020)

 Did You Know That… Selma Blair has MS. The television and film actress announced in 2018, at age 46, that she had been diagnosed with MS. Her highly successful roles in comedies include Legally Blond (2001), Hellboy (2004), and Hellboy II: The Golden Army (2008).
 She is now (in 2019) the star in the television science fiction series Another Life, playing the character Harper Glass.
 For her, the MS diagnosis was finally made based on an MRI scan.
 She had symptoms for years, maybe as long as 15 years, but was never taken seriously until she fell due to a “pinched nerve”.
 On the film set her costumer helps her dress and steadies her.
 The producers at Netflix have been supportive and understanding.
 She does at times fall or drops things.